Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/TESTING.md

 ### PEP8 Online Check
 - [PEP8 Online](http://pep8online.com/) was used to analyse the `PYTHON` file.
+- The files that have not been used (e.g home/admin.py etc) have not been analysed as empty and not relevant to this specific project.

 Page | Result | Test Detail/Screenshot
 ------------ | ------------- | -------------